jtackaberry/reaticulate/reabank.md

 finesse the articulations using Reaticulate's GUI.

-To that end, in consideration of the sketching use case, we recommend using the following program numbers for these articulations, or the **closest approximation** of those articulations availabile in the patch:
+To that end, in consideration of the sketching use case, we recommend using the following program numbers for these articulations, or the **closest approximation** of these articulations available in the patch:

 | Program # | Articulation |
 |-|-|